backcover7/CodeRules/csv/README.md

 4. The `calltype` column is type of the method, static or instance.
 5. The `kind` column is a tag that to determine to which classes the interpreted elements should be added.
 For example, for sources "remote" indicates a default remote flow source, and for summaries "taint" indicates a default additional taint step and "value" indicates a globally applicable value-preserving step.

+If kind has "annotation" keyword then the method should be empty.
+If method column is wrapped with brackets then it might be a regex.

 ## Database
 https://dbdiagram.io/